Blood & Beauty / In the Name of the Family – Sarah Dunant

 It wasn’t that late medieval English female royals had no formal political influence, as had been argued until relatively recently.
 Henry’s mother, Margaret Beaufort, was his foremost political adviser, with private rooms adjoining her son’s and prominence in public ceremonies.
 Her household papers attest to the degree of power and autonomy she enjoyed.

 But Elizabeth, the White Rose of York, was acknowledged as little more than a breeder.
 Little contemporary testimony as to her character and activities survives, other than that she was a most amiable woman, with a russet gown and one blue, fond of past-times such as cards, music and dancing, who loved her siblings, her mother and her children, and also her greyhounds.
 She grew plump over time.
 Her son Henry, who was 11 when she died, remembered her as a very pretty woman.
-She lived away from the public gaze, mostly at Eltham Palace.
+She lived away from the public gaze, mostly at Greenwich Palace and Eltham Palace.

 For Elizabeth, this was a good outcome.
 She had grown up as the marital prize for the would-be kings.
 Her destiny was to be queen of England, and she fulfilled that destiny.
 Even if she could not exercise power herself, her son would be king, and her descendants future rulers.
 She survived the downfall of her house, the House of York, the York Plantagenets, just as Lucrezia survived the fall of the house of Borgia to thrive as duchess of Ferrara, mother of future dukes.